ashequilters

 and future quilting.

-We meet on the second Thursday of the month at
+We meet on the second Thursday of the month,

-1 PM at a new location- Jefferson United Methodist Church at 115 West Main Street in Jefferson.
-We do not meet for the purpose of a business meeting, but for socialization and sharing.
+1 PM, at Jefferson United Methodist Church, located at 115 West Main Street in Jefferson.
 Our board meetings are on the same day.
-The board meets at 10 AM at Generations Ashe (formerly called the Ashe Senior Center) in the upstairs board room and all members are invited to come.
+The board meets at 10 AM at Generations Ashe (formerly called the Ashe Senior Center) in the upstairs board room and all members are invited to attend.
 Check out the Upcoming Events page to see what we are up to.
-Also, there is new information on the Mystery Quilt, Music Honoring Ashe County Veterans and Challenge Quilt pages.

 Picture